wellcaffeinated/yt-subtitle-explorer/README.md

 # YouTube Subtitle Explorer

-	Currently in beta.
-Not yet considered fully stable.

 The **YouTube Subtitle Explorer** is a tool you can install on your server to provide a website to display videos from one of your youtube playlists.
 Users can then search by languages to find videos that contain or don't contain subtitles for a particular language.
 Users can also easily submit caption files that can be then uploaded directly to youtube which makes maintenance very easy.

 **As seen on [Minute Physics Translate](http://translate.minutephysics.com)**.